redis/redis-doc/commands/zrem.md

-@complexity

-O(M log(N)) with N being the number of elements in the sorted set and M the number of elements to be removed.

 Removes the specified members from the sorted set stored at `key`.
 Non existing members are ignored.

 An error is returned when `key` exists and does not hold a sorted set.